 This is also located inside the Bocas del Toro archipelago and is famed for its quaint little town called the Bocas Town.
 The town is the only developed part of the island and constantly attracts visitors with its amazing waterfront restaurants as well as pretty souvenir shops.
 It’s easily accessible by foot and so it lets you enjoy its natural beauty in the best way possible.
 When here, you go for a stroll along the beautiful Finca Los Monos Botanical Garden, spot colourful starfish at the Starfish Beach (Playa Estrella), and watch dolphins playing right from the coast at the dolphin reserve.
 Other activities one can indulge in here include boating, scuba diving, and fishing.

 With so much to explore and unveil in the gorgeous Panama islands, you shouldn’t be waiting around to take a trip.
-Just pick one of TravelTriangle’s customised packages, book a trip to the US, and get going!
+Just pick your dates, plan a trip to the US, and get going!

 Frequently Asked Questions About Panama Islands